melch-inno/wiredC/README.md

 ```

 How to run App:
-✓ After install the dependencis,
+✓ After installing the dependencies,
 ✓ run yarn dev
 ✓ Use postman to test the api
 ✓ The project has "WiredCraft.postman_collection.json" file in the root folder